 How much do Uber drivers make in New Zealand (NZ)?

-It is quite difficult to work out how much Uber drivers make in NZ as there is variability between cities and different drivers.
-Driver earnings also seem to have increased since the arrival of rival company Ola.
-However, after expenses and GST (if applicable) most drivers will not be earning much more than minimum wage.
+It is quite tricky to work out how much Uber drivers make in NZ as there is variability between cities and different drivers based on the type of cars they are using, time of day they work etc. However, after expenses and GST (if applicable) most drivers earn around $25/hour.

 There are a lot of full-time drivers, but many people enjoy driving part-time.
-Driving part-time means you can avoid GST registration and work during busy times and events when earnings can be much better.
+Driving part-time means you can avoid GST registration (Note: stay tuned for GST changes coming in 2024) and work during busy times and events when earnings can be much better.
 Driving part-time can be an enjoyable and rewarding experience.
-Another factor is that due to drivers self employed status they obviously miss out on holiday pay, public holidays, sick leave, paid rest breaks and minimum wage protections.
+If you’re driving full time, talk to us about GST registration and then decide whether you should go for it.

 If you are a driver or thinking of driving, we would love to know your thoughts.
 Please contact us or like & comment on our Facebook page.
 Drive safe and have fun 😊